Blog

 For example, if you're showing how a $1 million marketing budget is split across digital, print, social media, and events, a donut chart not only displays the proportions but also leaves room in the middle to highlight the total budget or a standout figure, such as the percentage spent on digital marketing.

-However, our data analysts recommend using this chart sparingly.
+However, our data analysts recommend using donut chart sparingly.
 It’s most effective when showing clear proportions, and too many slices can still cause confusion.
 Stick to a minimal design for the best results.
+Donut charts can be a great way to balance visual appeal with functionality, but it’s important to remember that they work best when conveying simple, high-level insights rather than detailed comparisons.

 5. Nightingale Rose Chart

 Nightingale Rose charts are essentially pie charts on steroids, with each segment varying in radius.
-While visually appealing, our data analysts warn that this can easily detract from the data's message if not done thoughtfully.
+While visually appealing, our data analysts warn that this type of data visualization can easily detract from the data's message if not done thoughtfully.

 If you want to display seasonal patterns, such as energy consumption over a year, this chart can add an interesting visual dimension—but only if it makes the data clearer, not just more “exciting.”